abdel124/castpone_project_shopping/README.md

 aws_secret_access_key = ""
 ````

-and for add the all variable to ~/.bash_proilfe depending on your operations system this example for mac user
+and for add the all variable to ~/.bash_proilfe depending on your operations system this example for mac user.
-you can see them example of config file you can sse : server/auth/src/config/config.js how we are using these variables

 ````
 after you create your aws account and IAM user you have to have all this infromation to populate these variables need to create s3 bucket , and cloud front domaine and profile